Kajavan

-Kajavan (Քաջավան) or Amiranlar (Əmiranlar) is a village that is, de facto, in the Martuni Province of the breakaway Republic of Artsakh; de jure, it is in the Khojavend District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
-The village had an Azerbaijani-majority population before they escaped the fighting of the First Nagorno-Karabakh War.
+Kajavan (Քաջավան) or Amiranlar (Əmiranlar) is a village located in the Khojavend District of Azerbaijan, in the region of Nagorno-Karabakh.
+Until 2023 it was controlled by the breakaway Republic of Artsakh.
+The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 History

 During the Soviet period, the village was part of the Martuni District of the Nagorno-Karabakh Autonomous Oblast.

 Economy and culture

 The village is part of the community of Martuni.

 Demographics

 The village had an ethnic Armenian-majority population of 99 inhabitants in 2005.